ferdyanata/AIP-job-matcher/README.md

 2. express-server
 3. outside of both react-client and express-server

+To run the application, type 'npm run dev' outside of the react-client and express-server folders

 # Software and Tools used
 **RoboMongo**
 > RoboMongo/Robo 3T is a GUI for MongoDB